cimitrasoftware/AWS-Certified-Cloud-Practitioner-Notes/glossary-a.md

 The global presence of AWS datacenters

 **AWS Region**
-- Separate major regions of a country or even country regions for soverignty
+- Separate major regions of a country or even country regions for sovereignty

+**AWS Shared Responsibility**
+This is the idea that AWS and customers have responsibilities for systems in the AWS Cloud.
+- Responsibilities are

 **Availability Zones**
 - Separate data centers in an AWS Region